 Employees shall notify the Principal, supervisor or other administrator of an existing emergency.
 03.14/03.24/05.4

+Automated External Defibrillators (AEDs)

+The District shall maintain AEDs in designated locations throughout the District.
+An AED shall be used in emergency situations warranting its use in accordance with procedures established by the Superintendent/designee.
+Expected users documented as having completed required training shall be authorized to use a defibrillator.
+05.4

 Assaults and Threats of Violence